 Dr Chris McLachlanSenior Lecturer in Human Resource Management; Programme Director for BSc Business Management (Year 1)Email: email@example.comProfileTeachingResearchSupervisionProfileRoles: Co-Director BSc Business Managmeent Year 1 Lecturer in Human Resource Management Biography: Chris’ research explores the consequences of deindustrialization and organisational restructuring for affected workers and communities, along with the associated industrial relations processes.
-His doctoral research focused on responsible approaches to restructuring in the UK steel industry, examining the different forms of institutional support aimed at ameliorating the negative effects for workers.
-His research has generated insights into the experiences of displaced workers, the role of trade unions in restructuring processes and management strategies.ResearchResearch Interests:Chris’ research explores the consequences of deindustrialization and organisational restructuring for affected workers and communities, along with the associated industrial relations processes.
-Publications Spencer, D., Stuart, M., Forde, C. and McLachlan, C.J.
-2022.
-Furloughing and COVID-19: Assessing Regulatory Reform of the State.
-Cambridge Journal of Regions, Economy and Society (Special Issue).
-McLachlan, C.J., MacKenzie, R., Rydell, A., Ahlstrand, R., Hobbins, J., O’Brien, M. and Frino, B. 2022.
+His research has focused on responsible approaches to restructuring in the UK steel industry, examining the different forms of institutional support aimed at ameliorating the negative effects for workers.
+This has generated insights into the experiences of displaced workers, the role of trade unions in restructuring processes and management strategies.
+He is currently part of a comparative international research project comparing the post-redundancy transitions of steelworkers in the UK, Sweden and Australia.
+His research into restructuring processes has also involved an examination of the implications of the UK’s Coronavirus Job Retention Scheme (furloughing).
+This research generated insights into employers’ perceptions of the scheme, restructuring regimes and the nature of state regulation.
+Chris has also been part of an international comparative project exploring the experiences of young precarious workers in the UK and Germany.
+This has generated insights into different conditions underpinning job insecurity and explanations for its apparent normalisation amongst young workersTeachingChris is the module leader for BUSM110 and BUS014 (Human Resource Management).
+He is the module leader for ‘The Changing World of Work’ at QMUL’s Summer School.
+Chris is a Fellow of the Higher Education Academy.ResearchResearch Interests:Chris’ research explores the consequences of deindustrialization and organisational restructuring for affected workers and communities, along with the associated industrial relations processes.
+Publications Trappmann.
+V., Umney, C., McLachlan.
+C.J., Seehaus, A and Cartwright, L (in press) How do young workers perceive job insecurity?
+Legitimising frames for precarious work in England and Germany.
+Work, Employment and Society McLachlan, C.J., MacKenzie, R., Rydell, A., Ahlstrand, R., Hobbins, J., O’Brien, M. and Frino, B. 2022.
 Restructuring, policy and practice: an international comparison of approaches.
 In, Martinez Lucio, M. and MacKenzie, R (eds) International Human Resource Management: The transformation of work in a global context (2nd edition).
 Sage.
+Spencer, D.A., Stuart, M., Forde, C. and McLachlan, C.J., 2023.
+Furloughing and COVID-19: assessing regulatory reform of the state.
+Cambridge Journal of Regions, Economy and Society, 16(1), pp.81-91.
 MacKenzie, R. and McLachlan C.J.
-2022.
+MacKenzie, R. and McLachlan, C.J., 2022.
 Restructuring, redeployment and job churning within internal labour markets.
-Work, Employment and Society McLachlan, C.J., 2022.
+Work, Employment and Society, p.09500170221080389.
+McLachlan, C.J., 2022.
 Developing a framework for responsible downsizing through best fit: the importance of regulatory, procedural, communication and employment responsibilities.
 The International Journal of Human Resource Management, 33(1), pp.16-44.
+Stuart, M., Spencer, D.A., McLachlan, C.J. and Forde, C., 2021.
+COVID‐19 and the uncertain future of HRM: Furlough, job retention and reform.
+Human Resource Management Journal, 31(4), pp. 904-917.
 McLachlan, C.J., MacKenzie, R. and Greenwood, I., 2021.
 Victims, survivors and the emergence of ‘endurers’ as a reflection of shifting goals in the management of redeployment.
 Human Resource Management Journal, 31(2), pp.438-453.
-Stuart, M., Spencer, D.A., McLachlan, C.J. and Forde, C., 2021.
-COVID‐19 and the uncertain future of HRM: Furlough, job retention and reform.
-Human Resource Management Journal.
 Smith, P.E., Yellowley, W. and McLachlan, C.J., 2020.
 Organizational Behaviour: Managing People in Dynamic Organizations.
 Routledge.
 McLachlan, C.J., MacKenzie, R. and Greenwood, I., 2019.
 The role of the steelworker occupational community in the internalization of industrial restructuring: The ‘layering up’of collective proximal and distal experiences.
-Sociology, 53(5), pp.916-930.
-McLachlan, C.J. and Garcia, R.J., 2015.
+Sociology, 53(5), pp.916-930 McLachlan, C.J. and Garcia, R.J., 2015.
 Philosophy in practice?
 Doctoral struggles with ontology and subjectivity in qualitative interviewing.
 Management Learning, 46(2), pp.195-210.SupervisionChris is open to supervising PhD students in the broad areas of employment relations, HRM and the sociology of work.